 - Execute ./configure with the additional command line options: - --with-hepmc=<path> provides the path to the HepMC installation directory.
 One can also set the HEPMCLOCATION variable instead of using this directive.
-To compile the interface without HepMC use --without-hepmc - --prefix=<path> provides the installation path.
+To compile the interface without HepMC use --without-hepmc - --with-tau-spinner --with-lhapdf=<path> turns on compilation of TauSpinner package and provides the path to the LHAPDF installation directory.
+TauSpinner is an optional library and these two flags does not have to be provided to compile the interface. - --prefix=<path> provides the installation path.
 The include and lib directories will be copied there if make install is executed later.
 If none has been provided, the default directory for installation is /usr/local. - Execute make - Optionally, execute make install to copy files to the directory provided during configuration.